Laboratorium für Organische Chemie

 Homepage der Organisationseinheit

 Renato Zenobi is Professor of Analytical Chemistry at the Organic Chemistry Laboratory of the Swiss Federal Institute of Technology (ETH) Zurich.
-He was also one of the founders and directors of the center of excellence in analytical chemistry (CEAC, 1995 - 2007) at the ETH Zurich.
-Renato Zenobi was born in Zurich in 1961.
-He received a M.S. degree from the ETH Zurich in 1986, and a Ph.D. at Stanford University in the USA in 1990, followed by two postdoctoral appointments at the University of Pittsburgh (1990 - 1991) and at the University of Michigan (1991).
+Born in Zurich in 1961, he received a M.S. degree from the ETH Zurich in 1986, and a Ph.D. at Stanford University in the USA in 1990.
+This was followed by two postdoctoral appointments at the University of Pittsburgh (1990 - 1991) and at the University of Michigan (1991).
 Renato Zenobi returned to Switzerland in 1992 as a Werner Fellow at the EPFL, Lausanne, where he established his own research group.
 He became assistant professor at the ETH in 1995, was promoted to associate professor in 1997, and to full professor in 2000.
-He was chairman of the Organic Chemistry Laboratory in 2002-2003, served as the president of ETH’s university assembly (Hochschulversammlung, HV) from 2006 – 2008, and of the lecturer’s conference (Konferenz des Lehrkörpers, KdL) at ETH Zurich 2006 - 2010.
-Zenobi was a visiting professor at the Barnett Institute (Boston) in 2004 and 2005, and at the Institut Curie (Paris) in 2010.
+He was chairman of the Organic Chemistry Laboratory in 2002-2003 and 2011-2012, served as the president of ETH’s university assembly (Hochschulversammlung, HV) from 2006 – 2008, and of the lecturer’s conference (Konferenz des Lehrkörpers, KdL) at ETH Zurich 2006 - 2010.
+Zenobi was a visiting professor at the Barnett Institute (Boston) in 2004/2005, and at the Institut Curie (Paris) in 2010.
 In 2010 he was appointed Associate Editor of Analytical Chemistry (American Chemical Society).
 He will be chairing the 2014 International Mass Spectrometry Conference in Geneva, Switzerland.

 Diese Website wird in älteren Versionen von Netscape ohne graphische Elemente dargestellt.
 Die Funktionalität der Website ist aber trotzdem gewährleistet.
 Wenn Sie diese Website regelmässig benutzen, empfehlen wir Ihnen, auf Ihrem Computer einen aktuellen Browser zu installieren.
 Weitere Informationen finden Sie auf